ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Decentralized Public Key Infrastructure (DPKI) has been proposed as a secure alternative.
 The goal of DPKI is to ensure that, unlike PKIX, no single third-party can compromise the integrity and security of a system employing DPKI as a whole.

 Within DPKI, a Principal Owner can be given direct control and ownership of a globally readable identifier by registering the identifier for example in a CCSM.
 Simultaneously, CCSMs allow for the assignment of arbitrary data such as public keys to these identifiers and permit those values to be globally readable in a secure manner that is not vulnerable to the PITM attacks that are possible in PKIX.
 This is done by linking an identifier’s lookup value to the latest and most correct public keys for that identifier.
 In this design, control over the identifier is returned to the Principal Owner.
-Therefore, it is no longer trivial for any one entity to undermine the security of the entire DKPI system or to compromise an identifier that is not theirs overcoming the challenges of typical PKI.
+Therefore, it is no longer trivial for any one entity to undermine the security of the entire DPKI system or to compromise an identifier that is not theirs overcoming the challenges of typical PKI.

 Furthermore, DPKI requires a public registry of identifiers and their associated public keys that can be read by anyone but cannot be compromised.
 As long as this registration remains valid, and the Principal Owner is able to maintain control of their private key, no 3rd party can take ownership of that identifier without resorting to direct coercion of the Principal Owner.